gbtami/pychess-variants/static/docs/torishogi.md

 *Goose* | +Sw | +S
 *Eagle* | +Fa | +F

-For the most part, the Pychess notation shoudl make sense, as we use the first letter of the piece names.
+For the most part, the Pychess notation should make sense, as we use the first letter of the piece names.
 The only problem is two pieces start with a P, the Phoenix, and Pheasant.
-Therefore, the Phoenix is assigned to K, as it function as the game's king.
+Therefore, the Phoenix is assigned to K, as it functions as the game's king.
 You may also think of it as a "Phoeni**K**s."

 ### Symbols